-The tour starts in the evening of Friday 02 February 2018 and ends on Friday 09 February 2018 after breakfast.
+The tour starts in the evening of Friday 07 February 2020 and ends on Friday 14 February 2020.

-The group size for this tour is limited to six people per tutor.
-Due to its small size group, this photo tour is designed with inspiration in mind, allowing plenty of time for individual attention by the tutors, making sure you photograph the area under the best light and the best time of day, under the best tuition possible.
+The group size for this tour is limited to five people.
+Due to its small size group, this photo tour is designed with inspiration in mind, allowing plenty of time for individual attention by the tutor, making sure you photograph the area under the best light and the best time of day, under the best tuition possible.

 All transportation in Lofoten will be in a comfortable vehicle (included in the price).
-We will meet all participants at Leknes airport during a designated date and time.
+Meeting with all participants will commence at Leknes airport during a designated time.
 If you arrive or depart at a different time or date, you will need to make your own way to the hotel.
-Don’t worry though, the hotel is only 5 minutes from the airport.
+Don't worry though, the hotel is only 5 minutes from the airport.

 Please make sure you know how to use your camera or at least the basic functions – make sure you bring the camera's manual along with you.
 Focal length of wide angle to 300mm will be required.